jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/Graphs.md

 Trees: an undirected graph is a tree if it is connected and does not contain a cycle.

 ## Graph Connectivity
-To solve the traverrsal problem, we need a way to find the connectivity of the graph in some way.
-This is also known as the maze problem.
+To solve the traversal problem, we need a way to find the connectivity of the graph in some way.
+This is also known as the maze problem because you are looking for an exist given some start node.
 But usually with these approaches if there is no exit, we will be in an infinite loop.

 #### Breath First Search
 Simple algorithm for st-connectivity.
 Start at s and explore outward in all possible directions.
 To make sure we don't get stuck in a loop. use markers to keep track of nodes that have been visited.